binkley/homebrewery-files/witch.md

 **Player Tip.** If you’re new to the Witch, consider beginning with the **Mother** Calling.
 Its straightforward features will let you focus on learning the class before diving into the more intricate Maiden or Crone.
 }}

+\column

 #### Level 5: Coven Magic

-> _Three stand beneath the moon.
-The spell is cast not alone, but in echo and accord._
+_Three stand beneath the moon.
+The spell is cast not alone, but echoes in accord._

+{{note
+_Birds flock, tea leaves, cards lay &mdash; those auspices don't lie, they're only misread._
+}}

 Starting at 5th level, your connection to your coven &mdash; real or imagined &mdash; grants you insight into deeper rituals.

 You automatically learn **Augury**, and it counts as a Witch spell for you.
 You can cast it **as a ritual only**, even if you don&rsquo;t have it prepared.

-{note}
-Bird flocks, tea leaves, lay of the cards &mdash;the auspices don't lie, they're only misread.
-{note}

 In addition, choose one other ritual spell from any full caster&rsquo;s spell list (Bard, Cleric, Druid, Sorcerer, Warlock, or Wizard) of 3rd level or lower.
 This spell counts as a Witch spell for you, and you can cast it **as a ritual only**, even if you don&rsquo;t have it prepared.